-Just like Airdevonsrix icefall, Warren icefall has formed in location where the giant East Antarctic ice sheet pours (because ice is slow flowing liquid) in McMurdo Dry Valleys.
+Just like Airdevonsrix icefall, Warren icefall has formed in a location where the giant East Antarctic ice sheet pours (because ice is slow flowing liquid) in McMurdo Dry Valleys.
 Here a dolerite sill (intrusion of sturdy rocks) in Jurassic period broke through the Devonian – Triassic sandstone.
-This hard rock resists to the force of glaciers and as a result has formed this giant step with 400 m tall, verticall wall.
+This hard rock resists to the force of glaciers and as a result, has formed this giant step with 400 m tall, vertical wall.

 Upper rim of falls is at the height of 1,550 m above the sea level.
 Lower reaches of icefall are not even but in general are some 1150 above the sea level – thus the assumed height of icefall is approximately 400 m.

 Airdevronsix icefalls together with Warren falls form one of the most magnificent sights on our planet.